modernetrattoriadubourg/modernetrattoriadubourg.github.io/README.md

-# Moderne Trattoria du Bourg
+# Moderne Trattoria du Bourg website

 This is the website for Moderne Trattoria du Bourg, which is based in Fribourg, Switzerland.